laempy/pyoints/paper/paper.md

 The fundamental idea of ``Pyoints`` is to overcome the conceptual distinction between point clouds, voxel spaces and rasters to simplify data analysis and data fusion of variously structured data.
-Based on the assumtion that any geo-object can be represented by a point, a data structure has been designed, which provides an unified API for points, voxels and rasters.
+Based on the assumption that any geo-object can be represented by a point, a data structure has been designed which provides a unified API for points, voxels and rasters.
 Each data structure maintains its characteristic features, to allow for an intuitive use, but all data is also considered as a two or three dimensional point cloud, providing spatial indices which are required in many applications to speed up